-Our radiation oncology team uses radiation therapy to eliminate rectal tumors.
+Our radiation oncology team uses radiation therapy to destroy rectal tumors.
 This form of treatment uses high-energy beams or radioactive seeds to kill cancer cells.
 We use sophisticated, highly precise tools to deliver powerful doses of radiation directly to tumors while avoiding damage to healthy tissues.

 External-beam radiation therapy (EBRT) delivers a highly focused beam of radiation directly to the tumor.
 EBRT is the most common type of radiation therapy for rectal cancer treatment.
 It is proven to reduce the chance that the tumor will regrow in the pelvis after surgery.
 Newer radiation techniques can reduce radiation exposure to the pelvic bones, decreasing the risk of osteoporosis.

 Image-guided radiation therapy (IGRT) uses advanced imaging techniques.
 First, small markers are implanted in the body.
 Their locations are then verified using a CT scanner just before treatment, guiding the radiation delivery.
-IGRT is an effective treatment for recurrent cancer patients who previously had pelvic radiation therapy.
+IGRT is an effective treatment for people with cancer that has come back after earlier pelvic radiation therapy.
 Because IGRT is highly focused, therapy can take as few as three treatments.

 Intraoperative radiation therapy (IORT) is part of some rectal cancer surgery.
 It delivers a single concentrated dose of radiation therapy directly to the tumor using radioactive seeds.
 This allows doctors to deliver an intense and highly focused dose of radiation while avoiding healthy tissue.
 Some people who have IORT have already had a full dose of EBRT, so they can’t safely receive more EBRT.
 Your care team may use IORT if rectal cancer has come back in the pelvis after initial surgery and radiation therapy.